electronstudio/low_latency_dictation/README.md

 **See ``--help`` for complete control over model selection and other options.**  Options can also be set in file `~/.config/low_latency_dictation/config.yaml`.

-A numbered list of audio devices will be printed on startup.
-If the wrong one is used you can change it with `--audio-device` option.

-To begin dictating, tap the _global hotkey_, by default **ctrl+space**.
-(If you prefer to begin immediately, use `--skip-pause-mode`)

-A lower quality model will be used to display your dictation in real time.
-When you have finished, tap the hotkey again to finalize.
-Your dictation will then be processed by a higher quality model, copied to the clipboard, and pasted into the current window.

 ## Global Hotkey